This page may contain compensated links. For more information read our disclosure policy here.

 I’m one of those strange people that will eat more fruit if it’s prepared a certain way.
 For example, if a watermelon is in the fridge, I won’t just go and cut a piece off to eat it.
 But if it’s cut into cubes, I will.
 The same with an apple.
 I prefer eating an apple when it’s cut up.
 I love fruit salads because of the fact they’re all cut up into nice little pieces.

-The same goes with smoothies, it feels really good to know that I’m drinking something really tasty that’s packed full of goodness.
+The same goes for smoothies, it feels really good to know that I’m drinking something really tasty that’s packed full of goodness.
 If you were to separate all the ingredients, I just wouldn’t eat them all on their own.
 I guess it’s a cheats way to boosting my immune system.

 - 1 cup baby spinach